edsu/wikistream/README.md

     node updates.js

-And then you'll need to start the webapp;
+Then you'll need to start the webapp;

     node app.js